Learn Unity Unity Basics Part 1: Complete Guide for Beginners – From Unity installation to basic operationsBasics

 Image45

-Select Move Tool from the upper left menu (or press the W key) to enter move mode.
+Select the Move Tool from the top-left menu (or press the W key) to enter move mode.

-A gizmo will appear with arrows extending in three directions along the X, Y, and Z axes.
+A gizmo with arrows along the X, Y, and Z axes appears.

 Image60